mattfrear/Swashbuckle.Examples/README.md

 public async Task<IHttpActionResult> Search(DeliveryOptionsSearchModel search)
 ```

-That DeliveryOptionsSearchModel object is only defined once in the entire Swagger document and it can only have one example defined.
+That DeliveryOptionsSearchModel object is only defined once in the entire Swagger document and it can only have one **request** example defined.

 ## How to use - Document response properties
 Define the SwaggerResponse, as usual: